-Tommy and Chantel Bagwell Honored as they become Platinum Trustee Circle Members of the Arch Klumph Society.
+Tommy and Chantel Bagwell Honored as they become

 With a little help from Forsyth County Rotarian Tommy Bagwell and his wife Chantal, District 6910 was the highest giving district to PolioPlus in the world during the 2019-20 Rotary year!
 Likewise, their home club of Forsyth County was the highest giving club in the world!
 Can you guess the common denominator here?